NicolasYa/Practics/Readme.txt

 9.
 Implement get (PREDICATE) method, which accepts predicate, and returns first matching element from the queue.
 10.
-Implement blocking ‘push’ method: in case message addition is not possible, wait until it possible
+Implement 'push_blocked' method: in case message addition is not possible, wait until it possible
 11.
 Implement non-blocking ‘pop’ method: in case message is not available, return an error